jozefg/drafts/conats-for-cheap.md

 There are three arguments here, a direction to substitute, an index telling us which hypothesis to use as the equality to substitute with and finally, a term `[h. ...]`.
 The idea with this term is that each occurrence of `h` tells us where we want to substitute.
-So that term should be the goal with `h` plugged into various spots.
-In our case we used `h` in two places: all the occurrences of `x`, and the direction says to replace the right hand side of the equality with the left side of the equality.
+In our case we used `h` in two places: both where we use `x`, and the direction says to replace the right hand side of the equality with the left side of the equality.

 Actually running this gives